 What are some of the health benefits of traveling alone you may be asking?
 Have you ever been on an incredible vacation and come back to compliments of wow you’re looking fabulous, and fresh-faced?
 Have you ever had people say you look a happy chappy when you’ve just come back from some much-needed me-time in a spa?
 Do you ever look at your eyes and suddenly see them sparkle after a weekend in nature?

 We all know the power of a vacation to make us feel great and re-energize the body.
-We switch off and reboot in incredible places without a care in the world.
+People love to switch off and reboot in incredible places without a care in the world.
 We can easily wake up at 6 am all bright-eyed and bushy-tailed to go see the sunrise at the beach.
 And we seem to have miraculously gained enough energy that would make even a Duracell Pink Bunny feel jealous.
 Yet back home, we seem to be glued to the duvet, want to sleep all day, and we walk around with as much oomph as a wet lettuce.

 And yet, why do people spend so much time exhausting themselves when they can easily, just with some focus, have a life where they gift themselves a lot more vacation and rebooting.